medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 8. `email`: this column contains the email of the user to be created.
 This is an optional field
 9. `contact.meta.created_by`: this column contains metadata on the person who created the user.
 This is an optional field
 10. `token_login`: this column indicates whether the user should be sent login credentials via SMS as a link
+11. `contact.type` or `place.type`: this column when creating a user, is logged as contact, other possible values are district_hospital, health_center, clinic, and person
+12. `contact.contact_type` or `place.contact_type`: this column defines the type of contact being created depending on the  deployment's configuration.
+It should match one of the contact types defined in the config's contact_types field
+13.  `type`: this column contains the role of the contact

 #### **Spreadsheet Area 3**